Ford’s luxury Landau coupe, and Australian version of the Thunderbird, had so much stacked against it when it was released in 1973.

-Another burden for the Landau was that the market for a luxury “personal” car in Australia was, at best, a just a small niche.
+Another burden the Landau had to bear was that the market for a luxury “personal” car in Australia was, at best — a just a small niche.

 Plus, the popularity of big two-door coupes had well and truly peaked at the time of its release.